enkidevs/curriculum/javascript/react/props-i/enhanced-prop-validation.md

 In addition to standard *prop validations* for *JavaScript* primitives there are other types available through `PropTypes`.

-Validation for anything that can be rendered (e.g. numbers, strings, elements or even an array containing these types):
+Validate for anything that can be rendered (e.g. numbers, strings, elements or even an array containing these types):

 ```jsx
 myNode: PropTypes.node,